tlskins/video-cutter/README.md

 # video-cutter

 Python lambda for cutting and formatting videos.
 Built with moviepy which uses ffmpeg.
+The video-cutter is designed to listen to new file events in an S3 then cut and format those videos to be processed by the tennis-swing-cutter lambda.

 ## Lambda Architecture